Maroua-El-Imame/pands-project/README.md

 Analyzing the Iris dataset using Python.
 This project concerns the well-known Fisher’s Iris data set.
 This is one of the earliest datasets used in the literature on classification methods and widely used in statistics and machine learning.
-The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.

 ## 🔹Task List